chuck-sys/pc-auto/docs/architecture.md

             type: "song",
             songId: 0,                          // References the first song on the list
-            songPart: 0,                        // References the first part of the song
+            songPart: 0,                        // References the first part of the song },
-            displayMetadata: true,              // Option that you can configure (overrides default) },
         {
             type: "song",